microsoft/moaw/workshops/fabric-e2e-rag/workshop.md

 ## Create a Lakehouse

-To create a new Lakehouse in your Microsoft Fabric workspace, open the `New` dropdown and select `Lakehouse` from the options.
+To create a new Lakehouse in your Microsoft Fabric workspace, open the Synapse Data Engineering experience and select the `Lakehouse` button.
 Provide a name of `rag_workshop` and select `Create`.

 ![Screenshot of New Lakehouse dialog in Synapse Data Engineering tab](assets/lakehouse.png)